Key Competencies Employers Look For: What Hiring Managers Value

 Communication

-How to demonstrate: Provide examples of presentations, reports, or difficult conversations you've handled.
-Mention specific outcomes—e.g. "Explained technical concepts to non-technical stakeholders, reducing support tickets by 30%."
+How to demonstrate: Highlight experiences where you delivered impactful presentations or managed challenging conversations.
+For example, "Explained technical concepts to non-technical stakeholders at Amazon, reducing support tickets by 30%."

 Teamwork and Collaboration

-How to demonstrate: Describe projects where you worked with cross-functional teams, resolved disagreements, or supported colleagues.
-Focus on your role and the result.
+How to demonstrate: Share examples of projects involving cross-functional teams where you resolved disagreements or supported colleagues.
+Emphasize your role and the outcomes.

 Problem-Solving and Critical Thinking

-How to demonstrate: Use examples where you faced a challenge, evaluated options, and implemented a solution.
-Quantify the impact when possible.
+How to demonstrate: Use specific examples where you faced a significant challenge, evaluated various options, and implemented a successful solution.
+Quantify the impact whenever possible.

 Adaptability and Resilience

-How to demonstrate: Share times you pivoted due to changing priorities, learned a new tool or process quickly, or overcame setbacks.
-Show how you stayed focused and delivered.
+How to demonstrate: Describe situations where you adapted quickly to changing priorities or learned a new tool or process.
+Illustrate how you maintained focus and delivered results.

 Leadership and Initiative

-How to demonstrate: Describe times you led a project, influenced a decision, or took initiative without being asked.
-Include the outcome.
+How to demonstrate: Discuss instances where you led a project, influenced a decision, or took initiative without being prompted.
+Include the outcomes to emphasize your impact.

 Integrity and Reliability

-How to demonstrate: Reference situations where you upheld standards, admitted mistakes, or delivered despite obstacles.
-Consistency matters.
+How to demonstrate: Reference scenarios where you maintained standards, admitted mistakes, or delivered results despite obstacles.
+Highlight consistency and reliability.

 How to Showcase Competencies in Applications

-Resume – Weave competencies into bullet points.
-"Led cross-functional team of 8 to launch product on schedule" demonstrates leadership and teamwork.
+Resume – Integrate competencies into your bullet points.
+For example, "Led a cross-functional team of 8 to launch a product on schedule" demonstrates leadership and teamwork.

-Cover letter – Pick 2-3 competencies most relevant to the role and illustrate with brief examples.
+Cover letter – Focus on 2-3 competencies most relevant to the role, providing brief examples to illustrate them.

-Interviews – Use the STAR method (Situation, Task, Action, Result) to structure your answers.
-Prepare stories that showcase multiple competencies.
+Interviews – Utilize the STAR method (Situation, Task, Action, Result) to structure responses.
+Prepare stories that highlight multiple competencies.

 Developing Competencies